Suspect arrested after SWAT team responds to tense standoff in Rockland

-A suspect is in custody after a SWAT team was called to the scene of a tense standoff in Rockland on Friday.
+ROCKLAND, MASS.
+(WHDH) - A Rockland man was arrested after a SWAT team was called to the scene of a tense standoff on Friday.

-After a perimeter was established around the home, law enforcement officers were able to make contact with the suspect, whose name has not been released, and he was arrested without incident.
+Law enforcement arrested 68-year-old Richard Blaikie without incident.
 Police say he has a history of mental illness.

-A State Police Bomb Squad was also called to the scene to search the home for explosives.
+A State Police Bomb Squad as also called to the scene to search the home for explosives.

 The suspect’s family told police he talked about shooting officers in the past and say they found bomb-making material in the house.